 Our Verdict

-Assuming these benefits stay long term, it’s an interesting card for the points earning from mortgage, free $65 wholesale club membership, the quarterly Lowe’s credits, and the other credits.
-The added 50,000 points signup bonus is a nice addition.
+Assuming these benefits stay long term, it’s an interesting card for the points earning from mortgage, free $65 wholesale club membership, and the other credits.
+The 50,000 points signup bonus and $120 in Lowe’s credits during the first year is a nice addition.

 Obviously the big trade-off is the $1,000 monthly spend.
 I’d have to run some numbers, but it could definitely make sense, especially for someone with a large mortgage.